Egypt is one of the world’s oldest and greatest civilizations to have ever lived on this earth.

 Remember the majority of Egyptians are good people.

-The cities can be a loud, hectic, and chaotic shock to all of your natural senses, making you think WTF is going on here!
-Of course, it’s mental, but also kind of cool at the same time!
+The biggest cities in Egypt will be a loud, hectic, and chaotic shock to all of your natural senses, making you think WTF is going on here!
+It’s definitely crazy, but there’s also something really intriguing about it!
+Go with the flow and embrace the madness!

-Whether you are in a rich area or a poor area the streets are filled mainly with friendly, funny, and resourceful people who all say to you with a smile – Welcome to Egypt.
+However, whether you are in a rich area or a poor area the streets are filled mainly with friendly, funny, and resourceful people who all say to you with a smile – Welcome to Egypt.

 Just say no thank you politely and walk on, nothing more.
 We can’t emphasize this enough!!!